Andrew Croft was the son of Reverend Robert Croft and his wife Lottie.

 He served in Finland with 5th Battalion Scots Guards, along with many of those later to serve in various Special Forces and SOE.

 He was recruited to MI(R) and started the process of setting up a Resistance network in June 1940.
-He transferred to Auxiliary Units and set up initial Patrols across East Anglia, not initially being confined by County boundaries.
+He transferred to Auxiliary Units and set up initial Patrols across East Anglia, not initially being confined by county boundaries.
+Revd Croft was the rector of St Osyth, Essex when Andrew was a boy, but moved to Kelvedon in the early 1920s.
+Hence, Kelvedon Vicarage became the first HQ for Essex & Suffolk Auxiliary Units.

 He married Rosalind Madden, widow of an Irish Guards officer 25 July 1952.